Update Identity Router SoftwareUpdate Identity Router Software

 If the first identity router does not update successfully, the cluster update is aborted, and all other identity routers continue to perform authentication using the outdated software version.
 If the first identity router update succeeds, but a subsequent identity router update is unsuccessful, the cluster update proceeds until all remaining identity routers have either updated, failed, or timed out.
 If a subsequent identity router takes more than 40 minutes to update, the status of that identity router displays UPDATE AVAILABLE and the cluster update proceeds to the next identity router.

 Follow these best practices before updating identity routers.

-RSA recommends that you first deploy identity router updates to a test environment.
+SecurID recommends that you first deploy identity router updates to a test environment.
 After you have confirmed that updates are operating properly, then migrate the updates to your production environment.

 Back up the user keychain data from the cluster you want to update.

 Check the SecurID status page for announcements regarding maintenance downtime for the Cloud Authentication Service.
 Do not schedule updates during these periods.